What is a Job Description?

 Avoid phrases like “world-class”, “best of the best” and “ninja”.
 Research shows this type of language tends to prevent many people, especially women, from applying for roles.
 This is not because these people are not the best, or that they are self-selecting out of a job they really couldn’t do.
 In particular for women this is because culture tends to present girls, and then women, as being more modest or having self-doubt.
 Consider how your target candidate would identify themselves.
 For example would someone who values and has a good attention to detail call themselves a perfectionist?
 Often not.

 Consider how you present your culture and the impact of language on who might apply.
 “We work hard and play hard” is a phrase often seen in job adverts.
-On the face of it may not look that bad as of course an employer expects hard work and great that the employer also has social events.
-However, “work hard” will mean to many people unrealistic targets and pressures with an expectation to work late, whilst “play hard” can be interpreted as an expectation to stay for drinks or attend social events outside of work when your many employees would prefer to be at home with their family or taking part in their hobbies outside of work.
+On the face of it may not look that bad.
+Of course an employer expects hard work and great that the employer also has social events.
+However, “work hard” will mean to many people unrealistic targets and pressures with an expectation to work late, whilst “play hard” can be interpreted as an expectation to stay for drinks or attend social events outside of work.
 This doesn’t make someone lazy and it doesn’t make them not good at their job - but they may not identify with “work hard”.

 If you focus on attracting as many people as possible to your role you’ll be a long way towards avoiding discrimination.
 Research in this area is constantly developing.
 Job descriptions and adverts should be reflected upon regularly to look at ways to improve the range of candidates you appeal to.
 Your own internal data should also contribute to decision making.
 If your adverts result in a particular group being underrepresented in the numbers that apply then start asking why?
 What can we do to solve this?